open-constructs/projen-pipelines/API.md

 - *Type:* boolean
 - *Default:* false

-If set to true all CDK actions will also include <stackName>/* to deploy/diff/destroy substacks of the main stack.
+If set to true all CDK actions will also include <stackName>/* to deploy/diff/destroy sub stacks of the main stack.

 You can use this to deploy CDk applications containing multiple stacks.